simplyadrian/cookbook-autopatch-simplyadrian/README.md

 * `node["autopatch-nativex"]["auto_reboot_enabled"]` (default: `false`): Whether or not to automatically reboot the machine if the installed updates require it.
 * `node["autopatch-nativex"]["updates_to_skip"]` (default: `[]`): Array of strings where each element corresponds to the name of a package (Linux) or a KB Article ID (Windows) that should be skipped during the check and update process.
   * NOTE: This is ONLY implemented for Linux as of v1.0.0
+* `node["autopatch-nativex"]["update_command_options"]` (default: `""`): A string that can be injected into the update command to provide additional configuration options.
+  * NOTE: This is ONLY implemented for Linux as of v1.1.0.
+More specifically, it will be injected into the `yum upgrade` command.
+An example use case would be for specifying `--nogpgcheck`
+  * In the future there may be a use case for Windows, which is why it is left generic

 ## Dependencies